apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataflow.rst

 If ``wait_until_finished`` is set to ``True`` operator will always wait for end of pipeline execution.
 If set to ``False`` only submits the jobs.

+See: `Configuring PipelineOptions for execution on the Cloud Dataflow service <https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#configuring-pipelineoptions-for-execution-on-the-cloud-dataflow-service>`_

 Asynchronous execution
 """"""""""""""""""""""